EAL Support

 Initial Assessment

-EAL students are given an initial assessment of their level of English fluency which then informs the type of support they would be given.
+EAL students are given an initial assessment of their level of English fluency which then informs the type of support they will be given.

 In Class Support

-Identified students are supported in their mainstream classes with the subject teacher.
-This necessary support addresses the Basic Cognitive Academic Language needs of EAL students.
+Identified students are supported in both small groups and in their mainstream classes with the subject teacher.
+This support addresses the Basic Interpersonal Communicative skills coupled with the Cognitive Academic Language Proficiency needs of EAL students.

 EAL English Literacy Sessions

-KS3 and KS4 EAL students at various stages of language acquisition receive language enrichment lessons once a week where grammar and language are explicitly taught.
-At KS4, the EAL teacher ensures that students are given additional support in keeping with the English curriculum to strengthen students'’ skills with regards to GCSE assessments.
+KS3 and KS4 EAL students at various stages of language acquisition receive language enrichment lessons where grammar and language are explicitly taught.
+At KS4, the EAL teacher ensures that students are given additional support in keeping with the English curriculum to strengthen students' skills with regards to GCSE assessments.

 Exam Preparation and Special Arrangements

-Curriculum areas are supported with writing and differentiating papers.
+Curriculum areas are supported with writing and differentiated papers.
 Also, in public exams, students may be allowed extra time, and have access to a bilingual dictionary.

 Students are given the opportunity and are encouraged to sit an MFL GCSE examination in their home language by the end of year 10.